0xAX/linux-insides/mm/linux-mm-2.md

 Use of early ioremap
 --------------------------------------------------------------------------------

-As early `ioremap` is setup, we can use it.
+As soon as early `ioremap` has been setup successfully, we can use it.
 It provides two functions:

 * early_ioremap
 * early_iounmap

-for mapping/unmapping of IO physical address to virtual address.
-Both functions depends on `CONFIG_MMU` configuration option.
+for mapping/unmapping of I/O physical address to virtual address.
+Both functions depend on the `CONFIG_MMU` configuration option.
 [Memory management unit](http://en.wikipedia.org/wiki/Memory_management_unit) is a special block of memory management.
-Main purpose of this block is translation physical addresses to virtual addresses.
-Technically memory management unit knows about high-level page table address (`pgd`) from the `cr3` control register.
-If `CONFIG_MMU` options is set to `n`, `early_ioremap` just returns the given physical address and `early_iounmap` does not nothing.
-In other way, if `CONFIG_MMU` option is set to `y`, `early_ioremap` calls `__early_ioremap` which takes three parameters:
+The main purpose of this block is the translation of physical addresses to virtual addresses.
+The memory management unit knows about the high-level page table addresses (`pgd`) from the `cr3` control register.
+If `CONFIG_MMU` options is set to `n`, `early_ioremap` just returns the given physical address and `early_iounmap` does nothing.
+If `CONFIG_MMU` option is set to `y`, `early_ioremap` calls `__early_ioremap` which takes three parameters:

 * `phys_addr` - base physical address of the `I/O` memory region to map on virtual addresses;
 * `size`      - size of the `I/O` memory region;
 * `prot`      - page table entry bits.

-First of all in the `__early_ioremap`, we goes through the all early ioremap fixmap slots and check first free are in the `prev_map` array and remember it's number in the `slot` variable and set up size as we found it:
+First of all in the `__early_ioremap`, we go through all early ioremap fixmap slots and search for the first free one in the `prev_map` array.
+When we found it we remember its number in the `slot` variable and set up size:

 ```C
 slot = -1;